JonahBraun/debs-recipes/_posts/2005-06-17-sanfrancisco-pork-chops.md

 - 2 T water
 - 2 t corn starch

 Heat 1T oil in a wok.
 Add pork chops.
 Brown on each side adding garlic near the end.
-Revove meat to a plate.
+Remove meat to a plate.
 Add veggies to pan.
 Stir-fry for one or two minutes adding more oil as necessary.
 Remove to a dish.
 Mix broth, sugar and tamari together then add to pan along with pork chops.
 Simmer on low until meat is cooked through (approx. 20 minutes).

 Mix cornstarch with water.
 Add to pan along with veggies.
 Bring to a boil.
 Serve.